frame-lang/frame_transpiler/docs/source/getting_started/introduction/domain_block.rst

 would reference the domain variable declared above.
 Variables from other scopes also have scope prefixes which will be discussed in context.

-Returning to our `#Lamp` project, we will add a single data member to it - the color of the light:
+Returning to our `#Lamp` system project, we will add a single data member to it - the color of the light:

 .. code-block::